vincentntang/graphql-movie-quotes/README.md

 2. MovieCreate - Create movie form
 3. Movie - A detailed movie item

+## Branch structure

+1. 01-frontend-only -> only has the frontend, starting point of demo
+2. 02-frontend-backend-graphql -> same frontend, but finished standalone backend
+3. 03-connected-frontend-backend -> same as master, fullstack integration

 ## Quickstart

 Globally install these dependencies anywhere